core-wg/oscore/draft-ietf-core-object-security.md

 8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
 For example: the message contains a Max-Age Inner and a Max-Age Outer option.
 The Outer Max-Age is discarded.

 9. Add decrypted code, options and payload to the decrypted request.
-The Object-Security option is removed.
+The OSCORE option is removed.

 10. The decrypted CoAP request is processed according to {{RFC7252}}.